Winner of the 2020 Emerging Writer Award

 - A 2000 word sample of your work

 Winner of the Emerging Writer Award 2019

-We’re pleased to announce the Winner of the Emerging Writer Award 2019 is Hannah Kelly, a Writer and Artist living in Edinburgh.
+The Winner of the Emerging Writer Award 2019 was Hannah Kelly, a writer and artist living in Edinburgh.
 She leads a small youth work charity on the outskirts of Edinburgh and teaches art at the National Galleries of Scotland.
 Her pen and ink illustrations have been exhibited locally and published in the UK and abroad.
 But mostly, she writes.

 In 2018 she was shortlisted for the Brighton Prize for Short Fiction and the JuxtaProse Literary Magazine International Short Story Competition.
 In 2017 she was selected to read one of her short stories at the Edinburgh International Book Festival as part of the StoryShop showcase for new writers.